Heb.4.12 For the word of God is quick (zao: is alive), and powerful (full of power), and sharper than any two-edged

 I must be understood that justification is by grace through faith: and not by grace alone.

-of Israel shall keep the sabbath, to observe the sabbath throughout their generations, for a perpetual covenant.
-17 It is a sign
+Wherefore the children of Israel shall keep the sabbath, to observe the sabbath throughout their generations, for a perpetual covenant.
+17 It

-between me and the children of Israel forever: for in six days the Lord made heaven and earth, and on the seventh day he rested, and was refreshed.
-18 And
+is a sign between me and the children of Israel forever: for in six days the Lord made heaven and earth, and on the seventh day he rested, and was refreshed.

 Eph.2.4 But God, who is rich in mercy, for his great love wherewith he loved us, 5 Even when we were dead in sins, has quickened us together with Christ,